 Insane - 18

-Some examples of some Unopposed Heroic Rolls
+Some examples of some Heroic Rolls

 For example, Hawkeye the Ranger attempts to track the Goblins through the woods.
 The GM calls for a Heroic Roll and determines that this is an Easy task (8 Difficulty Number) as the Golbins are many and they are not attempting to hide their tracks.
 The GM sees that Hawkeye has Excellent (7) Wilderness Lore and the GM asks Hawkeye's Player to make a Heroic Roll.
 Hawkeye's Player rolls two six-sided dice and adds their Excellent (7) Wildness Lore scoring a total of (4+6+7) 17 indicating success and the GM narrates how Hawkeye identifies and follows their tracks.